 My husband and I watched the first season of What We Do in the Shadows, a documentary style television show like The Office…but with vampires.
 It’s a ridiculous and hysterical show, with characters that I simultaneously love and hate.
-One character that brought on that love-hate feeling the most was an energy vampire named Colin Robinson.
+One character that conjured that love-hate feeling the most was named Colin Robinson.
+He’s an energy vampire.
 He looks like a normal human being, can go out in the daylight, and sucks the life out of people with his dull, rambling stories.
 Colin Robinson (the other vampires tend to use his full name) lurks around people’s cubicles, waiting to bore them with trivial facts and mundane details of his life.
-You can see people slowly going limp as he works his magic.
+You can see people slowly going limp as he sucks the life out of them with his stories.
+Part of what makes him so funny is that we’ve all encountered energy vampires in our lives.

-I’ll admit, I’ve also had moments of being the energy vampire, especially during periods of my life when I was unhappy or stressed to the max.
-We all need connection to fuel us.
-In low points of our lives, we may only have accounts of our trip to the grocery store or stories about other people as talking points.
-When we’re hyper focused on what is wrong around us, it can be impossible to talk about anything else.
-If it matters to us, we watch for cues that we’re sucking the life out of the room and change our focus.
+I’ll admit, I’ve also been the energy vampire, especially during periods of my life when I was unhappy or stressed to the max.
+In low points of my life, I was hyper focused on everything that was wrong, and it seemed impossible to talk about anything else.
+I like to think that I looked for clues that I was sucking the life out of the room and changed my focus, but I’m certain there were times when I left people feeling drained.

-I remember learning in high school physics class that energy can not be created or destroyed–the law of conservation of energy.
-I’m pretty sure that the principle is only based on the energy of objects at rest or in motion (apologies to all physicists and physics teachers out there if I muddled that up).
+I remember learning in high school physics class that energy cannot be created or destroyed–the law of conservation of energy.
+I’m pretty sure that the principle is only based on the energy of physical objects (apologies to Mr. Moore, my high school physics teacher, if I muddled that up).
 In my mind, however, the same rule applies to the emotional energy that we put out in the world.
-When we put out negative energy through our griping, complaining and gossiping, people pick it up and carry that energy with them.
-They may pass along the same negative energy, no longer having the will to fight it.
-Or they may think of those conversations minutes, days, even years later and succumb to the same sense of depletion.
+When we put out negative energy through our griping, complaining, and gossiping, people pick up that energy and carry it with them.
+They may even pass on the same negative energy, no longer having the will to fight it.
+Or they may think of that encounter minutes, days, even years later and succumb to the same sense of depletion.